guest post by Cindy

 -Valeant Pharmaceuticals CEO J. Michael Pearson

-Therefore, the science behind the claims are often written by individuals being swayed by financial gain from pharmaceutical companies, this creates bias and is a clear conflict of interest.
+Therefore, the science behind the claims is often written by individuals being swayed by financial gain from pharmaceutical companies, this creates bias and is a clear conflict of interest.

-It never occurred to me I should review the ingredients or research the safety of the psychiatric drugs prescribed to me, but by not doing so, over the years, I experienced the following; having highs and lows more often and more severe, increased anxiety, restlessness, memory loss, panic attacks, more frequent headaches, paranoia, hair loss, body aches, weakened nervous system and more digestive problems.
+It never occurred to me I should review the ingredients or research the safety of the psychiatric drugs prescribed to me, but by not doing so, over the years, I felt worse and the drugs were harming my body.
 Weren’t the psych drugs supposed to help my upset stomach and anxiety?
 I had become a chronic mental health patient.

 Luckily, I met someone who shared his knowledge and wisdom with me about psychiatric drugs.
 My friend explained to me my pills could be creating my problems.
 Talking with my friend helped me begin the discovery that my doctors were incorrect.
-I did a lot of research and read studies about long-term harmful effects of psychiatric drugs.
+I researched and read about long-term harmful effects of psychiatric drugs.
 I found others with similar experiences as mine.
 And I discovered the very pills that were supposed to be helping me were actually harming me.
 Reading the book “Anatomy of an Epidemic” by Robert Whitaker was a huge influence.

 He describes exactly what was happening to me with the psych drugs causing harmful effects which when reported to my doctor resulted in higher doses and additional pills.
 Unfortunately, I learned this is also happening to thousands and thousands of people and many are not aware of the harm being done to them.

-Here is a 12-minute video of Robert Whitaker explaining a few of his findings of psychiatric drugs.
+Here is a 12-minute video link of Robert Whitaker explaining a few of his findings of psychiatric drugs.
 He is a journalist and author who mainly writes about medicine, history and science.
 I highly recommend his book called “Anatomy of an Epidemic”.
-There is a lot of information in this book about psychiatric drugs that is eye opening and useful to know.
+He gives a lot of information in this book about psychiatric drugs that I did not receive from doctors.
 This video only covers a few highlights, more can be found in his book.

 Once I learned the psych drugs were the source of my problem, rather than the solution, I decided to taper off of them.

-What is now also known is the difficult process of withdrawing from psych drugs and how stopping the drugs abruptly or tapering too quickly, can bring about horrible withdrawal effects that are not due to the person’s illness but related to the drug and how it affects the person’s mind and body.
+What is now also known is the difficult process of withdrawing from psych drugs and how stopping the drugs abruptly or tapering too quickly, can bring about horrible withdrawal effects that are not due to the person’s illness but related to the drug and how it affects the person’s mind and body when the body does not have the drug in the system anymore.
 The withdrawal experience is different for everyone.
-There is a range from people not having difficulty getting off the pills to having a lot of difficulty and then everything in between.
-Also, unfortunately, some people who are affected negatively taking psychiatric drugs are not able to withdraw from them due to the unbearable effects that occur with this or because there is a lack of support for them to withdraw, and so they are stuck in a horrible situation of not being able to get off the psych drugs but they are getting worse by staying on them.
+There is a range from people not having difficulty getting off the pills, which I rarely hear, to having a lot of difficulty and then everything in between.
+Also, unfortunately, some people who are affected negatively taking psychiatric drugs are not able to withdraw from them due to the unbearable effects that occur with this and/or because there is a lack of support for them to withdraw, and so they are stuck in a horrible situation of not being able to get off the psych drugs but they are getting worse by staying on them.

-I had been on psychiatric drugs for 15 years.
+I had been on an antidepressant for 15 years and an anti-anxiety pill for 2 years.
 When I was tapering I was not able to find a doctor or therapist who had the knowledge or skills to help me withdraw.
 My doctor told me I could stop one of the pills cold turkey.
 He was wrong.
-Another doctor gave me a tapering schedule that was too fast.
-All of the doctors and therapists whom I saw told me the withdrawal symptoms were a sign I had an illness and needed to take the medications to treat it.
+Several doctors gave me a tapering schedule that was too fast.
+All of the doctors and therapists whom I saw told me the withdrawal symptoms were a sign I had an illness and needed to take the “medications” to treat it.
 They were incorrect and gravely misguided me.

 Having support and knowledge of how to safely taper is what I found to be a key to success.
 During my taper, I discovered an underground community of others who were either in the process or had finished tapering off their psych drugs.
 This peer support was another critical part of my successful tapering journey.

 I found hope and inspiration through connecting with others, reading books, watching peer videos and reading peer websites and blogs.
 Withdrawing from psych pills was the most difficult thing I have ever endured.
-Words cannot even describe – I went into a very deep, dark place but luckily came out of it gaining more awareness and wisdom.
+Words cannot even describe this experience.
+The antidepressant I withdrew from I learned from other doctors and experiencers is harder to withdraw from than heroin for many people.
+The other drug, the benzo, latches on to brain receptors, blocks them, and does not release for everyone even after completely withdrawing from the pill.
+Detoxing the remnants of this drug can be challenging for many people.
+The withdrawal journey took me into a very deep, dark place but on the bright side I came out of it with more awareness and wisdom.

-Some of the withdrawal effects are similar to “side” effects of psychiatric drugs.
+Some of the withdrawal effects are similar to “side” effects of psychiatric drugs and can happen long after stopping the pill, from weeks to many years.
 It is also common for someone to go into an altered state while withdrawing.
-Some experiences I encountered while withdrawing were hearing voices, paranoia, feeling I had bugs crawling all over me, increased anxiety, bloated stomach, intense anger, short term memory loss, seizure-like movements, dizziness, difficulty talking, insomnia, ruminating thoughts, spontaneous impulses, trouble breathing, crying, and new sensitivities to foods, cleaning agents, over the counter pain medications, noises, lights, smells and sounds.
+Some experiences I encountered while withdrawing were increased anxiety, bloated stomach, intense anger, short term memory loss, seizure-like movements, dizziness, difficulty talking, insomnia, ruminating thoughts, spontaneous impulses, trouble breathing, crying, and new sensitivities to foods, cleaning agents, over the counter pain medications, noises, lights, smells and sounds.
 My withdrawal journey was a very challenging and life-changing experience.

 I have been off psychiatric drugs now for three years.
-Since tapering off the medications I have not had the severe ups and downs, lethargy, drowsiness, panic attacks, hair loss, sugar cravings, restlessness or severe anxiety that I had when I was taking the psych drugs, and my short-term memory is slowly improving as well as some of the other things I experienced.
-I feel very lucky I have not encountered other serious health problems I know people have endured from psychiatric drugs, such as diabetes, thyroid, liver, kidney, and brain damage, dementia and more.
+Since tapering off the medications I have not had the severe ups and downs, lethargy, drowsiness, panic attacks, hair loss, sugar cravings, restlessness or severe anxiety that I had when I was taking the psych drugs, and my short-term memory is slowly improving.
+I feel very lucky I have not encountered other serious health problems I know people have endured from psychiatric drugs, such as diabetes, damage to the thyroid, liver, kidney, and brain, dementia and more.
 What I gained from this horrible experience is more knowledge, connections, skills, experiences, and best of all my inner wisdom is back.

 So what if instead when I went into the doctor’s office 18 years ago I had been asked what was happening in my environment?
 My upset stomach would have made perfect sense as a response to the stressors in my life I did not know how to deal with.
-I did not have a disorder or illness, I was having a response to my difficult experiences in my environment and I did not have the tools and coping strategies to deal with them.
-I wish I had been taught a few of the hundred of alternative supports I now know can assist me in managing my anxiety as well as learning what the root causes of my anxiety are rather than popping a pill.
-A pill did not get to the root of why I had anxiety – and knowing why could then help me learn what I can change or do about it.
-The pill merely covered up my anxiety so I could pretend it was not there.
+I did not have a disorder or illness, I was having a response to my difficult experiences in my environment, and I did not have the skills and coping strategies to deal with them.
+I wish I had known of the hundred of other supports and was taught skills that I now know can assist me in managing my anxiety.
+A pill did not get to the root of why I had anxiety.
+Knowing why helps me learn what my needs are.
+I can then seek out choices to meet my needs and take charge to make the changes to fulfill my needs.
+The pill merely covered up my anxiety so I could pretend it was not there, but this did not resolve the underlying issues.

-Unfortunately, some of the useful and effective alternative supports are not covered by insurance and may be too expensive for people.
+Unfortunately, some of the alternative supports are not covered by insurance and may be too expensive for people.
 Developing coping strategies also takes time and practice to be effective, which may not be attractive to people who prefer a quick or easier way.

 Here are just a few alternative supports.